the-deep-learners/study-group/weekly-work/week17/README.md

 For this session, [Dmitri Nesterenko](https://www.linkedin.com/in/dmitri-nesterenko/) and [Grant Beyleveld](https://www.linkedin.com/in/grantbey/) presented on Capsule Networks (slides [here](https://github.com/the-deep-learners/study-group/blob/master/slides/2019-10-16_dmitri_nesterenko__Capsule_Nets.pdf)) and "BERT & Friends" (slides [here](https://github.com/the-deep-learners/study-group/blob/master/slides/2019-10-16_grant_beyleveld__BERT.pdf)), respectively.

 This session also served as a book launch for Jon Krohn, Grant Beyleveld, and Aglae Bassens' book, [Deep Learning Illustrated](https://www.deeplearningillustrated.com), the content of which was influenced in large part by the previous sessions of the Deep Learning Study Group.
+The first photo of the three authors together with their book is provided here:

 ![dli-authors](https://github.com/the-deep-learners/study-group/blob/master/wiki-resources/dlsg-dli-authors.jpg)